tronprotocol/documentation/TRX/Tron-doc.md

 The transaction information is stored and transmitted in the form of byte array, Bandwidth Points consumed = the number of bytes of the transaction * Bandwidth Points rate.
 Currently Bandwidth Points rate = 1
 Such as if the number of bytes of a transaction is 200, so this transaction consumes 200 Bandwidth Points.

-**Note** Due to the change of the total amount of the frozen TRX in the network and the self-frozen TRX amount, the Bandwidth Points an account possesses is not fixed.
+Note: Due to the change of the total amount of the frozen TRX in the network and the self-frozen TRX amount, the Bandwidth Points an account possesses is not fixed.

 ### 8.2.1 How to Get Bandwidth Points